Don Porcella: Exhibitions

 Don Porcella's self portrait and George Clooney at the Swatch Art Exhibition, Shanghai, China, 2014.

 He has participated in numerous solo exhibitions, his shows include: Don Porcella: Cave Dwellers (2011) Newhouse Center for Contemporary Art, Staten Island; Fiber in the 21st Century (2011) at the Lehman Art Gallery, Bronx, New York; Don Porcella: Top Flight Projects (2014) Swatch Exhibition Shanghai; Creatures in Wonderland (2016), Hermès Maison Shanghai, China; The Games We Play (2018) Hermès, New York.

 He has participated in numerous group exhibitions, including one at the London Art Fair (2007), Art Miami at Art Basel Fair (2008), Robert Miller Gallery (2009), Museum of Art and Design (2010).
 His work has appeared in Brooklyn Museum (2012); Hudson Valley Center for Contemporary Art (2012); Torrance Art Museum in California (2014), Rockbund Art Museum in China (2014), and Arizona Biennial (2018).

 His works have been exhibited internationally at galleries and museums around the world including the United States, China, Greece, Germany, France, Denmark, Colombia and Mexico.

-Grants, awards, & residencies
+Grants, awards, and residencies

 Porcella has received grants from the Council on the Arts and Humanities: